-In compliance with D.12-12-033 and D.20-10-002, the GHG allowance revenues eligible for return to customers is based on the GHG Allowance Revenues forecast of \$246.2203.4 million presented in the updated testimony of SDG&E witness Jimmy Elias, adjusted for the following:
+In compliance with D.12-12-033 and D.20-10-002, the GHG allowance revenues eligible for return to customers is based on the GHG Allowance Revenues forecast of \$203.4 million presented in the testimony of SDG&E witness Jimmy Elias, adjusted for the following:

-- 1. Preliminary reconciliation of 2023 year-end actuals recorded in the GHG Revenue Balancing Account ("GHGRBA") of \$0.6(\$9.9) million as presented in Attachment G Template D-1 to the instant Application, which includes the reconciliation of 2022 forecasted with 2022 year-end actions recorded in GHGRBA as presented in the updated testimony of SDG&E witness Hua; - 2.
-GHG expenses related to customer outreach and education and administrative costs presented in the updated testimony of SDG&E witness Stephen M. Elliott of \$0.08 million that will be recorded in the GHG Customer Outreach and Education Memorandum Account ("GHGCOEMA") and the GHG Administrative Costs Memorandum Account ("GHGACMA"), adjusted for the prior year's forecasted under/over-collection in the GHGCOEMA and GHGACMA; and - 3.
-Solar on Multifamily Affordable Housing ("SOMAH") Program funding of \$12.0 million for 2024 and Disadvantaged Community Single-Family Solar
+- Preliminary reconciliation of 2023 year-end actuals recorded in the GHG Revenue Balancing Account ("GHGRBA") of (\$9.9) million as presented in Attachment G Template D-1 to the instant Application, which includes the reconciliation of 2022 forecasted with 2022 year-end actions recorded in GHGRBA as presented in the testimony of SDG&E witness Hua; - 2.
+GHG expenses related to customer outreach and education and administrative costs presented in the testimony of SDG&E witness Stephen M. Elliott of \$0.08 million that will be recorded in the GHG Customer Outreach and Education Memorandum Account ("GHGCOEMA") and the GHG Administrative Costs Memorandum Account ("GHGACMA"); and - 3.
+Solar on Multifamily Affordable Housing ("SOMAH") Program funding^{30,31} of \$12.0 million for 2024 and Disadvantaged Community Single-Family Solar